cperez150/cperez150-github.io/pocket-portfolio/README.md

 <img src="https://github.com/cperez150/cperez150.github.io/blob/master/pocket-portfolio/images/pplogo_BLACK.png"/></img>

 <h2> Pocket Portfolio Overview</h2>
-<p>Investment app for users (age 13+) to buy and sell stocks, research market news, and keep up to date with gloabl movements in the market.</p>
+<p>Investment app for users (age 13+) to buy and sell stocks, research market news, and keep up to date with global movements in the market.</p>

 <h2>User Guide</h2>
 1.)
 Investor input's how much money ($0.00) the investor will have to invest.<br/>